eduardstan/al-folio/_pages/about.md

 	* Supervisor: Prof. [Guido SCIAVICCO](https://sites.google.com/unife.it/guido/)
 	* Score: 110/110 *cum laude*
 * 5-months Erasmus<sup>+</sup> European Program in Computer Engineering at the [University of Murcia](https://www.um.es/)
-* Student Member of the Quality Assurance Commission (*Commissione Assicurazione Qualità*, in italian) during the 2018/2019 academic year at the [University of Udine](http://www.uniud.it)
+* Student Member of the Quality Assurance Commission (*Commissione Assicurazione Qualità*, in italian) at the [University of Udine](http://www.uniud.it)
-* Student Member of the Addressing Committee for periodic consultations with the labour market (*Comitato di indirizzamento per le consultazioni periodiche con il mondo del lavoro*, in italian) during the 2018/2019 academic year at the [University of Udine](http://www.uniud.it)
+* Student Member of the Addressing Committee for periodic consultations with the labour market (*Comitato di indirizzamento per le consultazioni periodiche con il mondo del lavoro*, in italian) at the [University of Udine](http://www.uniud.it)

 ---
 <!---